 Undergraduate Study at UW–Madison

-International Academic Programs (IAP) serves as the primary study abroad office on campus, offering more than 165 programs in over 50 countries around the world.
-IAP program offerings, available to all majors, range from short-term, faculty-led opportunities to intensive language study, internships, a semester or a year at a university overseas, service learning, and programs with special themes.
-Students can visit the Study Abroad Resource Center in 250 Bascom Hall to meet with returned study abroad students and professional advisors who can help students prepare and research study abroad options.
+International Academic Programs (IAP) serves as the primary study abroad office on campus, offering over 200 programs in over 60 countries around the world.
+IAP program offerings, available to all majors, range from short-term, faculty-led opportunities to intensive language study, internships, a semester or a year at a university overseas, service-learning, and programs with special themes.
+Students can visit the Study Abroad Resource Center, 106 Red Gym, to meet with returned study abroad students and professional study abroad advisors who can help students prepare and research study abroad options.

 Study abroad plays a crucial role in preparing students to broaden their international awareness and sharpen their skills for today's global job market.
 Regardless of their major, students will find that study abroad has much to offer.
 The availability of a variety of program sites and durations allows students to select programs based on their individual academic interests and personal goals and objectives.
 Students can choose from programs specifically designed to further their language skills or choose from programs featuring courses taught in English, and which require no previous foreign language training.
 Students can also find programs that incorporate internships for academic credit, service-learning opportunities, and independent field research.